 Only brick-and-mortar schools meeting the federal definition of developers and charter schools are eligible to receive funding.
-Applicants may apply to the Great Schools for Nevada CSP Subgrant prior to receiving a charter, however in order to receive funding applicants must obtain authorization from the Nevada authorizer to open, expand or replicate a high-quality charter school.
+Applicants may apply to the Great Schools for Nevada CSP Subgrant prior to receiving a charter as long as they have submitted an application for a charter to an active Nevada authorizer., However in order to receive funding applicants must obtain authorization or approval from aNevada authorizer.
 To be eligible to apply for the subgrant, applicants must meet the following requirements:

-- 1. Meet the federal definition of a charter school - Have applied for authorization to operate as a charter school from a Nevada authorizer and have provided adequate and timely notification to that authority that the school is applying to the Great Schools for Nevada Charter Schools Program subgrant - 3.
-Completed and Board Chair signed Statement of Assurances - 4.
+- 1. Meet the federal definition of a charter school. - 2.
+Have applied for authorization to operate as a charter school from a Nevada authorizer and have provided adequate and timely notification to that authority that the school is applying to the Great Schools for Nevada Charter Schools Program subgrant - 3.
+Completed and Board Chair signed Statement of Assurances. - 4.
 Replications and expansions must meet the federal definition of "high-quality" as described under ESEA § 4303 (8).
-Data will be required in the application to confirm the applicant's compliance with this definition.

-- 5. Must be a nonprofit organization.
+Three years of high quality academic data will be required in the application to confirm the applicant's compliance with this definition. - 5.
+Must be a nonprofit organization.
 Applicants will be required to provide proof of 501(c)3 status. - 6.
 Must not have received a subgrant under this program for a 5-year period unless it can prove 3 years of improved educational results for enrolled students as specified under ESEA § 4303.
 (2) SUBGRANTS. -An eligible applicant may not receive more than 1 subgrant under this section for each individual charter school for a 5-year period, unless the eligible applicant demonstrates to the State Entity that such individual charter school has at least 3 years of improved educational results for students enrolled in such charter school with respect to the elements described in subparagraphs (A) and (D) of section 4310(8).